Safety

 Respiratory Safety 131

-Respiratory Safety details the appropriate types and use of breathing equipment for various airborne hazards.
-There are two common types of breathing equipment: air-purifying respirators and atmosphere-supplying respirators.
-Employees who require breathing equipment must undergo a medical evaluation and fit-testing.
-OSHA requires employers to provide employees who require breathing equipment with clean respirators in good condition, and comprehensive, understandable training.
-Employees must be able to demonstrate their knowledge of and ability to use respirators prior to ever wearing one.
+This class details the appropriate types and use of respirators for various airborne hazards.
+For workplaces with respiratory hazards, OSHA requires employers to provide employees with clean respirators in good condition as part of a broader respiratory protection program.
+Respirator selection depends on the type and amount of airborne contaminants.
+Employees who use respirators must undergo a medical evaluation and fit testing.
+They must also receive comprehensive training and be able to demonstrate their knowledge of and ability to use respirators prior to ever wearing one.

-Training on the use and importance of respirators is crucial to doing safe and effective work and reduces accidents, injuries, and lost work hours.
-After taking this class, users will be able to describe OSHA regulations and best practices for using respiratory equipment, along with environments that require this equipment.
+Training on the use and importance of respirators reduces accidents, injuries, and lost work hours.
+After taking this class, users will be able to describe OSHA regulations and best practices for using respiratory equipment, along with the types of environments that require this equipment.

 • Difficulty Beginner